laravel-enso/rememberable/README.md

     }
     ```

-5. You can call the relation like this: `$remoteModel->getCachedModel()->chainOtherRelationsOrMethods`.
+5. You can call the relation like this: `$remoteModel->getCachedModel()->chainOtherRelationsOrMethods`

-6. You can use the `CacheReader` trait in any class where you want to get a cached model like this: `$this->getModelFromCache(CachedModel::class, $cachedModelId)`.
+6. You can use the `CacheReader` trait in any class where you want to get a cached model like this: `$this->getModelFromCache(CachedModel::class, $cachedModelId)`

 ### Notes

+You may set the global cache lifetime in the `config/enso/config.php` file directly or
+add/set the `CACHE_LIFETIME` key in you `.env` file (recommended).

 The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.